 Since its inception, IACA has been recognized by numerous international bodies and other fora for its work in the area of anti-corruption and compliance education and capacity-building.

 Most recently, IACA’s anti-corruption capacity-building activities and specialized curricula are, along with those of the United Nations Office on Drugs and Crime (UNODC), explicitly noted with appreciation in Resolution 35/25 of the Human Rights Council of the UN General Assembly, adopted on 23 June 2017, in recognizing that the negative impact of corruption on human rights and sustainable development can be addressed and prevented through anti-corruption education.

-On the occasion of the organization’s fourth Assembly of Parties in December 2015, the Deputy Secretary-General of the United Nations, H.E.
+On the occasion of the organization’s fourth Assembly of Parties in December 2015, the former Deputy Secretary-General of the United Nations, H.E.
 Mr. Jan Eliasson, delivered a video message acknowledging IACA’s work and achievements.